-- Press the abc/123 context-sensitive soft key to toggle between alphabetic or numeric input. - 4.
-Use the dialpad to enter your password.
+Press the abc/123 context-sensitive soft key to toggle between alphabetic or numeric input.

+4. Use the dialpad to enter your password.

-Ok
+Ok Back

-- 5. Choose one of the following:

-- Press the Ok context-sensitive soft key.

-- Press the Back context-sensitive soft key to return to the previous menu.
+- Press the Ok context-sensitive soft key. - Press the Back context-sensitive soft key to return to the previous menu.

-- Press the Up/Down navigation key to highlight one of the following:
+- 6. Press the Up/Down navigation key to highlight one of the following:

 - Profiles

 - Sounds

 - Languages

 - System file

 - All files

-- To enter the selected folder, press the Select context-sensitive soft key. - To delete contents of the selected folder, press the Delete contextsensitive soft key.

-Note: Folders cannot be deleted because they are on the IP Deskphone.

-- If you are at the root folder of the flash disk, press the Exit contextsensitive soft key to return to the previous menu. - If you are already inside the folder, press the Back context-sensitive soft key to return to the previous menu.

-To delete a user profile:
+Select 7.
+Choose one of the following: To enter the selected folder, press the Select context-sensitive soft key.
+Delete To delete contents of the selected folder, press the Delete context- sensitive soft key.
+Exit Back Note: Folders cannot be deleted because they are on the IP Deskphone.
+If you are at the root folder of the flash disk, press the Exit context-sensitive soft key to return to the previous menu.
+If you are already inside the folder, press the Back context-sensitive soft key to return to the previous menu.
+To delete a user profile: 1.
+Press the Up/Down navigation key to highlight the user profile you want to delete.

+menu.

+user profile from the list.

+Press the Back context-sensitive

+soft key to return to the previous

+Press the Delete context-sensitive soft key to delete the highlighted

+Delete

-- Press the Up/Down navigation key to highlight the user profile you want to delete. - 2.
-Choose one of the following: - Press the Delete context-sensitive soft key to delete the highlighted user profile from the list. - Press the Back context-sensitive soft key to return to the previous menu. - 3.
-Log off or restart the IP Deskphone to complete the process.
+3. Log off or restart the IP Deskphone to complete the process.